vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the late afternoon, I went to downtown Berkeley.
 I first got groceries from Trader Joe's.
 I finished checkout at 5:11 PM.
 After that, I went to Udupi Palace and got a spinach masala dosa.

+Later in the evening, I had a ~15-minute indoor chat with a housemate.
+I was wearing my KN-95 mask and we maintained distance but my housemate was unmasked.

+## Friday March 19

+In the evening I went to Bangkok Thai Cuisine and got a yellow curry with tofu, along with rice.